 The most direct way to Market Square is underground, through the train station.
 Follow signs for “Stare Miasto (Old Town)” or ul.
 Lubicz.

 Most of Krakow’s Old Town and surrounding areas are walkable, but you will most likely want to use a bus or tram to help you visit the farther away districts.
 Downloading the Jakdojade app is going to be a life saver.
 You just type in your starting location and where you want to go and it gives you the direct route, time, and which bus and tram to take.
-You can find Jakdojade online, but the app is really convenient when you're on the go: it is free on Android and costs $4 on Apple.
+You can find Jakdojade online, but the app is really convenient when you're on the go.

 To buy tickets, visit the kiosk or ticket machine by the tram or bus stop (you’ll see them in multiple languages).
 If you don’t see a kiosk but see a tram or bus with a large “A” on the front, that means you can buy your ticket onboard.
 You'll want to have exact change (the driver will not give you change).

 Once you board you’ll validate your ticket by punching it in the validation machine.
-Make sure you do this, because otherwise you'll get a hefty fine from the ticket inspectors who randomly board the buses and trams.
-You can use a single ticket for multiple rides as long as it’s still in the time period you purchased it in.
-20-minute tickets are 2.80 zloty, 40-minute tickets are 3.80 zloty, 1-hour tickets are 5 zloty.
-You can also get 24-hour tickets (15 zloty), 48-hour tickets (24 zloty) and 72-day hour tickets (36 zloty).
+Make sure you do this because otherwise you'll get a hefty fine from the ticket inspectors who randomly board the buses and trams.
+You can use a single ticket for multiple rides as long as it’s still in the time period you purchased it in — there are 20-minute tickets, 40-minute tickets, and 1-hour tickets.
+There are also day tickets (24 hours) or multi-day tickets (48 or 72 hours).
+Prices range from a couple of zloty to more like 30 or 40 depending on your time range.

 After finishing up your time in Krakow, how about jumping on a bus and visiting some of our other favorite spots in Poland?
-You won't believe how cheap it is to book your tickets through Flixbus.
+Some are close enough for a quick day trip, or you can hop over to another city for a day or two.
+Traveling by bus in and around Poland makes all of these locations very accessible.

 Zakopane